 I feel it is crucial to use an open-and-go curriculum that has short lessons and sections the child can do independently, just like we have built into The Good and the Beautiful curriculum.

 3. Ask for help.

-If you are finding that you just can’t get it all done, pray for direction.
+If you find that you just can’t get it all done, pray for direction.
 Different people do different things.
-For example, someone might be prompted to ask a grandmother to sit with the baby one hour a day so that they can give undivided time to their kids’ one on one subjects.
+For example, someone might be prompted to ask a grandmother to sit with the baby one hour a day so that they can give undivided time to their kids’ one-on-one subjects.